 On top of that, there are plenty of options available, even for those who don’t want to spend much money because they don’t think they’ll use a Bluetooth headset all that often.
 When choosing a headset, you’ll want to consider a number of different metrics – and one that many people forget is design.
 Keep in mind, this is a device you’re going to wear on your head, so you want it to look decent on top of working well.

-In reality, most people don’t need a Bluetooth headset, but then again you probably wouldn’t be reading this if you hadn’t already decided that a Bluetooth headset was something you might need – either for your personal life or for your business.
+In reality, most people don’t need a Bluetooth headset, as wired or wireless earbuds should suffice. but then again you probably wouldn’t be reading this if you hadn’t already decided that a Bluetooth headset was something you might need – either for your personal life or for your business.

 How we choose the best Bluetooth headsets